justin0979/jbook-cra/README.md

 ## Steps of Completed Application

 1. Run command to start application (<em>e.g.</em>, `jbook serve`)
-    - This should start a server on `localhost:4005`
+    - This should start a server on something like `localhost:4005`
 2. User will write code into an editor
 3. App bundles code in the browser
-4. Execute user's code in an `iframe`
+4. Execute user's code in an `iframe` on something like `localhost:4006`

 ## Challenges